Minimise food waste

 - You can easily keep fruit, veg and salad fresher for longer by storing them in our Stayfresh Longer Bags – the magic ingredient in these time-defying bags is Japanese stone powder, which helps absorb the ethylene gases that most fresh foods release; the bags’ design also allows whatever’s inside to breathe, keeping the contents in optimum conditions.

-- Our famous Banana Bag will keep the nation’s fave fruit fresh for up to 2 weeks when kept in the fridge, whilst Produce Savers are perfct for fresh salad leaves and berries.
+- Our famous Banana Bag will keep the nation’s favouritefruit fresh for up to 2 weeks when kept in the fridge. whilst Produce Savers are perfect for fresh salad leaves and berries.

 - And don’t throw away that half lemon or half avocado either – Stretch Pods are here to look after it till you’re ready for another G&T or smashed avo on toast.